Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Passive GPS Tracking Technology Advantages for Machinery Assets

-Passive GPS tracking technology differs fundamentally from real-time tracking systems in ways that make it particularly well-suited for heavy equipment applications.
+Passive GPS tracking technology differs fundamentally from passive location monitoring systems in ways that make it particularly well-suited for heavy equipment applications.
 Rather than transmitting location data continuously throughout the day, passive systems collect GPS coordinates at regular intervals and transmit that information on a predetermined schedule.
 This approach dramatically reduces power consumption, extending battery life from days to months and eliminating the constant recharging burden that renders many tracking solutions impractical for equipment managers.

-The 90-day battery life offered by advanced passive tracking devices transforms the maintenance equation for heavy equipment fleets.
+The up to 5-year battery life life offered by advanced passive tracking devices transforms the maintenance equation for heavy equipment fleets.
 Equipment managers no longer need to schedule regular battery service visits or worry about tracking devices dying during critical periods.
 A quarterly charging schedule aligns naturally with other routine maintenance intervals, making tracking system upkeep a simple addition to existing equipment service procedures rather than a separate operational burden.

 The simplified installation process represents another practical advantage for heavy equipment applications.
 Passive GPS trackers typically require no connection to the equipment’s electrical system, eliminating the need for professional installation and the risk of warranty violations or electrical system interference.
 Magnetic mounting or discrete placement options allow quick deployment across entire equipment fleets without taking machinery out of service or requiring specialized technical expertise.